adoconnection/adoconnection/README.md

 Thank you for dropping by.

 * Founder of Limetime.io - RFID Sports timing system hardware and software
-* Founder of Documentoved.ru - Russian legal-tech document saas (LLC, contracts)
+* Founder of Documentoved.ru - Russian legal-tech document builder saas (LLC, contracts)
 * Founder of Pangali.ru - Sports leisure booking app
 * Founder of thebestshelf.ru - ML powered shelf product placement tool for retail
 * Founder of suggestapp - ML powered API that understands your taste (wine, beer) and suggest products you will like for sure.